This is a quite complicated question.

 Talk too much.

-Not being rude or anything, but we have seen deals not being done because of the owners talking too much.
+Not being rude, but we have seen deals fall apart because of the owners talking too much.
 Some people get carried away either praising or criticizing their property.
+Let your agent handle the property tour.
+Property experts in Pattaya do this daily and are likely to be familiar with their buyers’ needs and interests.

 Get upset with tire kickers.